truenas/documentation/content/SCALE/Credentials/DirectoryServices/ActiveDirectorySCALE.md

 4. Ensure all other network settings are correct.
 5. Go to **System Settings > Services** and change the workgroup to "WORKGROUP".
 6. Go to **Credentials> Directory Services** and edit the Active Directory config to the new domain.
-7. Make sure the Kerberos settings and Idmap are set properly, and that SMB is running.
+7. Make sure the Kerberos settings and Idmap are correct and that SMB is running.
 {{< /tab >}}
 {{< /tabs >}}